18F/prototype-openfisca-usa-headstart/README.md

 This is a sketchpad prototyping repo being used by 18F's [Eligibility APIs Initiative](https://github.com/18F/eligibility-rules-service/blob/master/README.md) to explore the [OpenFisca platform](https://openfisca.org/en/).

-:warning: None of the eligibility rules expressed in this repository should be considered official interpretations of Head Start rules or policy.
-This is a sketchpad prototyping repo only.
+:warning: ***None of the eligibility rules expressed in this repository should be considered official interpretations of Head Start rules or policy.
+This is a sketchpad prototyping repo only.*** :warning:

 The code in this repo is based on the [OpenFicsa Country Template](https://github.com/openfisca/country-template).